fredericbonnet/cmake-test-explorer/README.md

 - Reasonable defaults for zero-config
 - Integrates with CMake Tools
 - Runs tests in parallel
-- Supports custom test properties for advanced featutes like hierarchical suites and test locations
+- Supports custom test properties for advanced features like hierarchical suites and test locations

 ## Configuration